 T +44 7804 059 426 E firstname.lastname@example.org

-This article by The Rt Revd David Atkinson, convenor of Operation Noah’s theology think tank, was published in Church Times on 17 February 2012 and is reproduced with permission.
+This article by The Rt Revd David Atkinson, convenor of Operation Noah’s theology think tank, introduces Operation Noah’s declaration ‘Climate change and the purposes of God: a call to the Church’.
+It was published in Church Times on 17 February 2012 and is reproduced with permission.

 For some people mention of ‘climate change’ produces a shrug, or a yawn.
 Either it seems too trivial or too irrelevant to my life, or it is too big to handle – what difference can I make?
 Is it not presumptuous in any case to think my actions can affect the world’s climate?
 Then there are the many who think it is important, but not for now: the costs to our economy to make the needed changes are just too much.
 For other people, however, the threat of runaway climate change is the most significant moral question facing us today.
 It is seen as a threat to the lives and livelihood of huge numbers of people and to the well-being of all creatures on God’s earth.
 Operation Noah is an ecumenical Christian charity which takes this view.
 It rejects the shrug-culture.
 More than that: it believes that responsible care for God’s creation is foundational to the Gospel and central to the church’s mission.
 As human beings we will be held accountable for the way we have treated God’s gift.